calmripple/nolebase/README_EN.md

 to set up the directories for [pnpm](https://pnpm.io/).
 Once completed, close the current PowerShell window and open a new one.

 You're almost ready!
-Now, let's navigate to the directory where the Nólëbase knowledge base is located.
+Now, let's navigate to the directory where the 存在与知 knowledge base is located.
 Use the following command to move to the directory:

 ```shell
 cd
 ```

-Add an extra space, then open File Explorer and drag the extracted Nólëbase knowledge base folder into the terminal window.
-Finally, press the <kbd data-keyboard-key="enter">Enter</kbd> key to let PowerShell navigate to the directory of the Nólëbase knowledge base.
+Add an extra space, then open File Explorer and drag the extracted 存在与知 knowledge base folder into the terminal window.
+Finally, press the <kbd data-keyboard-key="enter">Enter</kbd> key to let PowerShell navigate to the directory of the 存在与知 knowledge base.

 ##### For macOS User